nbarrett/oscillation/README.md

-# OSCILLATION 200
+# OSCILLATION
 ## Introduction
 ![game-box](images-story/game-box.png)
 This game was created by my father, Kerry Barrett in the 1980 and early 90s.
 For all of Kerry's life, he was an employee of the Ordnance Survey as a surveyor, loved his job and all aspects of maps.
-He was convinced that a game could be made out a map and as well as being fun, could also educate people about maps in the process.
+He was convinced that inside every map, a fun and interesting game could be found, which when played could educate people about maps in the process.
 He spent several years designing the game and even had a meeting with [Waddingtons](https://en.wikipedia.org/wiki/Waddingtons), the game manufacturer to present his idea.
 [Waddingtons](https://en.wikipedia.org/wiki/Waddingtons) thought that the game had potential but spotted a few limitations related